 Step Two: File Petition

-When a majority of employees have signed cards, we will file a petition with the National Labor Relations Board (NLRB), requesting that the board take steps to conduct a secret ballot election to be held in your workplace.
+When 60% of employees have signed cards, we will file a petition with the National Labor Relations Board (NLRB), requesting that the NLRB take steps to conduct a secret ballot election to be held in your workplace.
 When we file the petition, we will specify which groups of employees we feel should be included in the vote.